OneDrive/onedrive-api-docs/items/delete.md

 # Delete an Item in OneDrive

-Deletes a Onedrive item by using its ID or path.
+Deletes a OneDrive item by using its ID or path.
 Note that deleting items using this method will move the items to the Recycle Bin, instead of permanently deleting them.